Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Experiments

 Second, interestingly, we can see that when the CBHL encoder was used, the score gap caused by the difference in input features vanished.
 The baseline Tacotron with the CBHL encoder had $3.50 \pm 0.04$ when characters were used and $3.49 \pm 0.04$ when phones were used.
 Self-attention Tacotron with the CBHL encoder had $3.57 \pm 0.04$ both when characters and phones were used.

-Third, self-attention helped slightly improve scores when the CBHL encoder was used.
-On the other hand, self-attention negatively affected systems using the CNN based encoder.
+Third, self-attention did not show statistical significance except for systems using the CNN encoder and phone inputs, and their score difference seemed to represent just their alignment error rates.
 Finally, the Tacotron systems did not match the pipeline system in terms of naturalness.